pigoz/mplayer2/DOCS/man/en/mplayer.rst

         [path] + filename of the filter image.

 screenshot
+    Optional filter for screenshot support.
+This is only needed if the video output doesn't provide working direct screenshot support.
+Note that it is not always safe to insert this filter by default.
+See the ``Taking screenshots`` section for details.

-    Allows acquiring screenshots of the movie using slave mode commands that can be bound to keypresses.
-See the slave mode documentation and the ``INTERACTIVE CONTROL`` section for details.
-Files named ``shotNNNN.png`` will be saved in the working directory, using the first available number - no files will be overwritten.
-The filter has no overhead when not used and accepts an arbitrary colorspace, so it is safe to add it to the configuration file.
+ The filter has no overhead when not used and
+    accepts an arbitrary colorspace, so it is safe to add it to the configuration file.
 Make sure that the screenshot filter is added after all other filters whose effect you want to record on the saved image.
 E.g.